Water is an integral part of the life of all organisms. However, everyone has different requirements in this regard.

 The first symptom of root rot is the yellowing of the leaves.
 It should also be very wet around the roots.

-There is nothing more you can do.
-If the tree is strong it will beat the disease on its own.
-As it heals, let the soil dry out more than 2 inches and water no more than 1 gallon of water.
+There is nothing you can do to cure magnolia.
+If the tree is strong, it will beat the disease independently.
+As it heals, let the soil dry out more than 2 inches and water no more than 1 gallon.

 Not enough water

 Magnolia dehydration can happen much more often than overwatering.
-This sometimes happens in the first summer after planting.
+This sometimes occurs in the first summer after planting.

 To avoid this, only plant or transplant magnolia in early spring.
 When replanting, take care not to damage the root system.

-In the first two years, don’t let the soil dry out more than 1 to 2 inches between waterings.
-Also, if possible, place shade on the magnolia in the first summer.
+Don’t let the soil dry out more than 1 to 2 inches between waterings in the first two years.
+Also, if possible, shade the magnolia in the first summer.

 In addition, be sure to mulch the root zone.
 Use only organic matter for this purpose.
 Pine bark or compost works best.